Buranch/RN4J/Docs/docs/common/guide/customize.md

 ### Change App logo

-FAT comes with its logo at login page.
+Flat App comes with its logo at login page.
 To change logo at login page:

 * Include image of your logo named as `logo.png`
 * Place it under `/images/`